monsterkodi/ko/README.md

 - loads large files
 - keyboard centric
     - nothing you can do with the mouse only
-    - includes lots fancy of shortcuts
+    - includes lots of fancy shortcuts

 **commandline**
-- a single, non-intrusive input line to ...
+- a single, non-intrusive input field to ...
     - open files quickly
     - find in text and search in files
     - input terminal and macro commands
+    - goto lines or class/method/function-definitions

 **terminal**
 - alias